hark130/keen-risk/slides_raw/06_16-C-Prog_Compilation.rst

 * Compile it and view the results
 * Assemble it and view the results
 * Link it and run it

-* 6-16-2: What's wrong with the instructor's code?

 ----